Texas deep freeze hits energy sector; Houston ship channel shut

 Graphic: Deep freeze hits U.S. -

-Reporting by Swati Verma and Arpan Varghese in Bengaluru, additional reporting by Diptendu Lahiri in Bengaluru, Jenniffer Hill and Erwin Seba in Houston; Editing by Marguerita Choy and Emelia Sithole-Matarise
+Reporting by Swati Verma and Arpan Varghese in Bengaluru, additional reporting by Diptendu Lahiri in Bengaluru, Jenniffer Hill and Erwin Seba in Houston; Editing by Marguerita Choy, Emelia Sithole-Matarise and David Gregorio

 Our Standards: The Thomson Reuters Trust Principles.